melviniwamoto/melviniwamoto.github.io/essays/reflect-on-software-engineering.md

 date: 2023-05-02
 published: true
 labels:
-- HTML
-- CSS
-- javascript
+- Node.js
-- Bootstrap5
+- NPM
 - React
+- MongoDB
 - Meteor
-- MongoDB
-- Uniforms-bootstrap5
-- Node.js
 ---
-## Engineering an engineer
 For those of us not acquainted with Arthurian legend, the holy grail--according to [Merriam-Webster](https://www.merriam-webster.com/dictionary/Holy%20Grail)--can be "an object or goal that is sought after for its great significance".

-With respect to software engineering skills, the quest for the holy grail can be embodied in the pursuit to become a **full-stack** developer.
-A full-stack developer is one who is capable of producing both the *front-end* and *back-end* of an application.
+With respect to software engineering skills, the quest for the holy grail can be embodied in the pursuit to become a *full-stack* developer.

+A **full-stack developer** is one who is capable of producing both the *front-end* and *back-end* of an application.

 The **front-end** refers to that part of the app that the user would see and interact with, and is interchangeably referred to as the "client-side" in a website context.